elliotmangini/blog-agile-01/README.md

 1) Product Backlog - Orient ourselves with respect to the goals of the project and demands of the stakeholders.
 2) Sprint Planning - Determine what tasks from the Product Backlog to put on the Sprint Backlog.
 3) Sprint Backlog - What actually made it into our goals for this sprint from the planning stage.
-4) Daliy Scrums - What do we aim to acheive in these 24 hours?
+4) Daily Scrums - What do we aim to achieve in these 24 hours?
 What did we accomplish in the last 24 hours?
-This should take 10 minutes or so (sometimes called "timeboxed").
+This should take 10 minutes or so (sometimes called "time-boxed").
 The Product Owner (PO) may sit in but does not play an active role in these check-ins.
 5) Sprint Review - Once the sprint is complete we take stock of what we have accomplished.
-Everyone, the product owner, srum master, and team, altogether.
+Everyone, the product owner, scrum master, and team, altogether.

 Then the product owner speaks with the stakeholders and is able to make changes to the Product Backlog for moving forward.